 - that are past their use by date.

 - that were prescribed for you months or years ago, even if you have the same condition now.

 If you have new symptoms or a need for medication, talk to your doctor or pharmacist.

 Read and follow the directions on the label

 Some medicines have special instructions that need to be followed to reduce or avoid side effects.

 When you collect a new medicine prescribed by your doctor, ask your pharmacist to explain it to you, including the best time to take it, and whether there are any special directions for use.

-Dispose of unwanted medicines properly (D.U.M.P) SafeRx, Waitemata DHB, 2017
+Dispose of unwanted medicines properly (D.U.M.P) SafeRx, Waitemata District Health Board, 2017